iamswarnadeep/Link-Shortener-by-Swarnadeep/README.md

 ## 1st Method
 No need to setup API, just click on the extenstion and use it.
 See below
 ## Usage Instructions:
-* Click on the extension(Link Shortener Chrome Extension) from chrome extensions, it opens a popup.
+* Click on the extension(Link Shortener Chrome Extension) from chrome extensions toolbox, it opens a popup.
-* There provide the long Link that you want to shorten and click on Create.
+* Paste the long Link that you want to shorten and click on Create.
-* And it generated the short Link (you can use it)
+* Then it will generate a short Link (you can use it)

 ## 2nd Method
 In order to use this extension using your own API you need to setup few more things, See below.